In 1971, Alaska Supreme Court Justice John Dimond wrote:

 Alexander v.
 City of Anchorage, 490 P.2d 910 (Alaska 1975) (quoting Gideon v.
 Wainwright, 372 U.S. 335 (1963).

-The Alaska Association of Criminal Defense Lawyers is an Alaska non-profit professional organization dedicated to the goal of fighting for fundamental rights of all of Alaska’s Citizens.
-We are an association of Criminal defense lawyers and other professionals working to uphold the ideals of the Alaskan legal system of which Justice Rabinowitz was so proud.*
+The Alaska Association of Criminal Defense Lawyers (“AKACDL”) is an Alaska non-profit professional organization dedicated to the goal of fighting for fundamental rights of all of Alaska’s Citizens.
+We are an association of criminal defense lawyers and other professionals working to uphold the ideals of the Alaskan legal system of which Justice Dimond was so proud.*